munificent/craftinginterpreters/book/parsing-expressions.md

 With recursive descent, the parser's state -- which rules it is in the middle of recognizing -- is not stored explicitly in fields.
 Instead, we use Java's own call stack to track what the parser is doing.
-Each rule in the process of being parsed is a callframe on the stack.
-In order to reset that state, we need to clear out those callframes.
+Each rule in the middle of being parsed is a call frame on the stack.
+In order to reset that state, we need to clear out those call frames.

 The natural way to do that in Java is exceptions.
 When we want to synchronize, we *throw* that ParseError object.
 Higher up in the method for the grammar rule we are synchronizing to, we'll catch it.
-Since we are synchronizing on statement boundaries, we'll catch the exception there.
+Since we synchronize on statement boundaries, we'll catch the exception there.
 After the exception is caught, the parser is in the right state.
 All that's left is to synchronize the tokens.